ibm-cloud-docs/Cloudant/api/creating_views.md

 parallel tasks,
 which can be completed much faster.

-When you use the built in reduce function, if input is invalid, the builtin_reduce_error error is returned.
-The more detailed information about the failure can be found in the `reason` field.
-The original data that caused the error is returned in `caused_by` field.
+When you use the built-in reduce function, if the input is invalid, the `builtin_reduce_error` error is returned.
+More detailed information about the failure is provided in the `reason` field.
+The original data that caused the error is returned in the `caused_by` field.

-_Example of the reply_
+_Example of the reply:_

 ```json
 {